 To get an idea of how important social proofs is take a look at this article from KissMetrics -Social Proof: Your Key to More Magnetic Marketing.
 When these guys talk, we listen.

-You can very quickly tell the shopify experts from the unexperienced by the lack of faces on a website.
+You can very quickly tell the Shopify experts from the inexperienced by the lack of faces on a website.
 Happy customers are an army proudly singing your stores praises and helping you with a much larger marketing reach than your dollars would allow.

-Loox photo reviews is the best available in the app store and it's highly recommended you install it the moment you have your first customer.
+Loox photo reviews are the best available in the app store and it's highly recommended you install it the moment you have your first customer.

 DO Care about the product quality